hliyan/magpie/README.md

   magpie.reset();
 }
 ```
+**After adding the above code**

-9. Remember to replace the sample token above with your actual Github token.
+1. Remember to replace the sample token above with your actual Github token.
 Magpie will not store this anywhere.
-10. Reload the spreadhseet
+1. Reload the spreadhseet
-11. You should see 'Magpie' on the menubar within a few seconds.
+1. You should see 'Magpie' on the menubar within a few seconds.
-12. Click Magpie > Update
+1. Click Magpie > Update
-13. A new sheet called 'config' will appear and you'll be prompted to add data
+1. A new sheet called 'config' will appear and you'll be prompted to add data
-14. Fill in the Github repo owner (org), repo, milestone and your timezone data
+1. Fill in the Github repo owner (org), repo, milestone and your timezone data
-15. Click Magpie > Update again and wait for all the new sheets to be added
+1. Click Magpie > Update again and wait for all the new sheets to be added
-16. Explore!

-####Components
-If you prefer to start using Magpie straightaway, skip to the installation section below.
+1. On some browsers, the sheet may freeze.
+If that happens, refresh the page.

+####For the developer
 If you want to learn some interesting bits about the Magpie code, read on.

-Magpie is built on three layers.
+Magpie is built on three layers:
 - A jQuery-like Google App Script library that allows easy access to Google spreadsheets and their cells
 - A convenient Javascript wrapper over the Github API that can be used from within Google App Script
 - The actual Magpie application, which fetches Github data every hour and renders a dashboard and other reports for your Github project